rajesha2016/AutomationTask/README.md

 # Test Execution:

-Note: I have developed in Windows machine, if you are running this project in Mac Machine request to change in following two places.
+Note: I have developed in Windows OS, if you are running this project in Mac OS request to change in following two places.
 1. Inside 'WebDriverSingleton.java' class constructor where chromedriver.exe path has mentioned.
-Change the statement ' System.setProperty("webdriver.chrome.driver",System.getProperty("user.dir")+"\\\chromedriver.exe"); ' to ' System.setProperty("webdriver.chrome.driver",System.getProperty("user.dir")+"//chromedriver.exe"); '
+Change the statement ' System.setProperty("webdriver.chrome.driver",System.getProperty("user.dir")+"\\\chromedriver.exe"); ' to ' System.setProperty("webdriver.chrome.driver",System.getProperty("user.dir")+"//chromedriver.exe"); ' as per Mac OS standard
 2. 'Utilities.java' class inside initConfig() method where config.properties file path has mentioned.
-Change the statement ' FileInputStream readConfig = new FileInputStream(System.getProperty("user.dir")+ "\\\config.properties"); ' to ' FileInputStream readConfig = new FileInputStream(System.getProperty("user.dir")+ "//config.properties"); '
+Change the statement ' FileInputStream readConfig = new FileInputStream(System.getProperty("user.dir")+ "\\\config.properties"); ' to ' FileInputStream readConfig = new FileInputStream(System.getProperty("user.dir")+ "//config.properties"); ' as per Mac OS standard

 Clone the GITHUB url to eclipse and right click on the testng.xml file inside the "com.automation.task" project and run as TestNG Suite.
 It will run both API and UI test.
 Another way is run respective classes invdividually from eclipse "InvalidUILoginTest.java" and "CountryValidationAPITest.java"